Family Contribution Appeal

 - Loss or reduction of income including but not limited to loss of employment, reduction of pay, death of a parent or spouse, and reduction/loss of child support (please note that in situations where there has been a loss of employment, a family contribution appeal cannot be processed until the individual has been unemployed for at least 8 weeks)

 - High medical and/or dental expenses paid out of pocket

 - Impacted by a natural disaster

-The following conditions generally may not be considered for appeal:
+The following conditions generally may not be considered:

 - Information on the FAFSA resulted in a 0 Expected Family Contribution (EFC)

 - Bankruptcy, foreclosures or collection costs associated with outstanding debts

 - Consumer debt (credit cards, car payments, loans, etc.)

 - Payments on back taxes owed to the IRS

 - One-time income used for non-life essential items (e.g. family vacation)